MangaD/jsocketpp/docs/vcpkg_publish_guide.md

-# Publishing `libsocket` to the vcpkg Registry
+# Publishing `jsocketpp` to the vcpkg Registry

-This guide explains, step by step, how to prepare, test, and submit your C++ library `libsocket` to the vcpkg registry so it can be easily consumed by the C++ community.
+This guide explains, step by step, how to prepare, test, and submit your C++ library `jsocketpp` to the vcpkg registry so it can be easily consumed by the C++ community.

 ---